noemimontobbio/msprog/README.md

 <br>

+> [!WARNING]
-> \[!WARNING\] 🚧 **This repository is under active development.
-Please
-> make sure you are using the latest version of the package (check by
-> running `utils::packageVersion('msprog')`) – or at least v0.2.0, which
-> is functionally stable, though some minor aspects may still change
-> ahead of a full stable release on CRAN.** 🚧
+> 🚧 **This repository is under active development.
+Please make sure you are using the latest version of the package (check by running `utils::packageVersion('msprog')`) -- or at least v0.2.0, which is functionally stable, though some minor aspects may still change ahead of a full stable release on CRAN.** 🚧

 <br>